ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 Just recently, there has been a lot of discussion and usage of the COVID-19 Passport (or more precisely, The European Digital Covid Certificate (DCC)) on verification of the vaccasine status, confirmation of recent Rapid Antigen Test (RAT) or Nucleic acid aplification test (NAAT) and confirmed recovery status.

 But how does it work?
 In this exercise, we will take a brief look on practical public-key cryptography and its usage on certificate generation and use cases.
-Finally, we demonstrate a simple application of COVID-19 Password and how one simple implementation works.
+Finally, we demonstrate a simple application of DCC and how one simple implementation works.

 Note also that for example TLS certificates on your browser work by using same principles.